hrysakis/d2v_change_detection_tool/README.md

 D2V stores all change definitions and the detected changes in an ontology of changes that is hosted in a Virtuoso Triplestore.
 In fact, the change definitions are stored in the schema level whereas the detected changes are stored in the instance level of the ontology.
 All queries are encoded in SPARQL; a query language which has become a standard and one of the key technologies for the semantic web.

 # INSTALLATION (V 6.3)
+Note: Just install virtuoso on a linux or a windows host deploy the web application and thats all.

 a.Install and setup Virtuoso Store.
 Edit the properties file accordingly by placing values for: Repository_IP, Repository_Username, Repository_Password and Repository_Port.

 b.
-Create the datasets graph.

-You have to create the internal named graph http://datasets  in which the D2V stores the meta-data for both datasets and change detections.
-Specifically, this named graph contains information about all assigned dataset URIs and their corresponding versions.
-This can be performed through SPARQL for example CREATE GRAPH <http://datasets>; You can use the Interactive SQL Tool from Virtuoso conductor.
+Deploy the application in a webserver.
+Specifically, you have to upload the corresponding war file which is located inside target folder in a webserver (Tomcat, Glassfish, etc).

 c.
 Upload your first dataset [guest user].